Home

 name for it at the time.

 The Double Twisted Dovetail.
-How to mark it and cut it, again
+How to mark it and cut it.
+This joint is also frequently known as a Japanese sunrise dovetail.

 The Magic School Bus: Inside the Earth.